Fine-tune with the API or CLI

 No

-Specifies the end time of the video clip in seconds.
+The end time for video trimming, in seconds.

-Video file - Image frame list mode (Supported only by Qwen-VL models version qwen3.5 and later)
+Video file - Image frame list mode (Supported on Qwen-VL models qwen3.5 and later)

 video